jnbdz/aviation-quickstarts/AirLaw/README.md

   - and radio communications
 2. Attempt to establish radio communications with the:
    - intercepting aircraft
-   - or with the appropriate ATC facility by making a general call on guard (**121.5 MHz**), giving the identity, position, and nature of the flight
+   - or with the appropriate ATC facility by making a general call on guard (**121.5 MHz**):
+     - giving the identity
+     - position
+     - and nature of the flight
 3. If transponder equipped:
    - squawk **7700**
    - **unless otherwise instructed by ATC**